 Federal funds constitute a portion of the funding for this project.
-An Environmental Assessment will be processed in accordance with the requirements of the National Environmental Policy Act (NEPA).
-The parties agree that the provision of federal funds as a result of this action is conditioned on the approval of the Environmental Assessment by the City of San Diego and the receipt of Authority to Use Grant Funds from the U.S. Department of Housing and Urban Development.
+An Environmental Assessment was processed in accordance with the requirements of the National Environmental Policy Act (NEPA) and is attached to this item (attachment 7).
+The parties agree that the provision of federal funds as a result of this action is conditioned on the receipt of Authority to Use Grant Funds from the U.S. Department of Housing and Urban Development.
 Final authorization to utilize grant funds is expected to be received from HUD prior to beginning construction.

-Respectfully submitted, Jennifer Kreutter
+Respectfully submitted,